End wasteful and costly arrests that don’t make anyone safer!

 Bi-partisan coalition for reform

-The following organizations support HB 81 making low-level marijuana possession a civil penalty: Texas Public Policy Foundation, Texas Criminal Justice Coalition, Faith in Texas, Texans for Accountable Government (TAG), ACLU of Texas, Austin Justice Coalition, Texas Fair Defense, and Just Liberty.
+The following organizations support making low-level marijuana possession a civil penalty: Texas Public Policy Foundation, Texas Criminal Justice Coalition, Faith in Texas, Texans for Accountable Government (TAG), ACLU of Texas, Austin Justice Coalition, Texas Fair Defense, and Just Liberty.

 Help Just Liberty end arrests for user level pot possession!

 – takes police off the street for hours of booking and paperwork;

 – takes jail staff, legal resources, and court time away from processing more dangerous people;

 – wastes money on jail and probation costs on people who pose little risk;

 – drives up indigent defense costs for people who can’t afford an attorney;

 – reduces liberty thanks to drug-war mission creep, overreach.